spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/7-batch/2-sftp-to-jdbc.md

 The pipeline is designed to launch a task whenever a new file is detected by the SFTP source.
 In this case, the task is a Spring Batch job that processes the file, converting the contents of each line to uppercase, and inserting it into a table.

-The [file ingest](https://github.com/spring-cloud/spring-cloud-dataflow-samples/tree/master/dataflow-website/recipes/file-ingest/file-to-jdbc) batch job reads from a CSV text file with lines formatted as `first_name,last_name` and writes each entry to a database table using a [JdbcBatchItemWriter](https://docs.spring.io/spring-batch/trunk/apidocs/org/springframework/batch/item/database/JdbcBatchItemWriter.html)] that executes `INSERT INTO people (first_name, last_name) VALUES (:firstName, :lastName)` for each line.
+The [file ingest](https://github.com/spring-cloud/spring-cloud-dataflow-samples/tree/master/dataflow-website/recipes/file-ingest/file-to-jdbc) batch job reads from a CSV text file with lines formatted as `first_name,last_name` and writes each entry to a database table by using a [`JdbcBatchItemWriter`](https://docs.spring.io/spring-batch/trunk/apidocs/org/springframework/batch/item/database/JdbcBatchItemWriter.html)] that performs `INSERT INTO people (first_name, last_name) VALUES (:firstName, :lastName)` for each line.

-You can [download the project](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/recipes/file-ingest/file-to-jdbc/file-to-jdbc.zip?raw=true) that contains the source code and sample data from your browser, or from the command line:
+You can [download the project](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/recipes/file-ingest/file-to-jdbc/file-to-jdbc.zip?raw=true) that contains the source code and sample data from your browser or from the command line:

 ```bash
 wget https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/recipes/file-ingest/file-to-jdbc/file-to-jdbc.zip?raw=true -O file-to-jdbc.zip